-Such conduct is prohibited, whether it takes in person or in written format, or by another mean including using electronic devices such as cell phones, computers, etc.
+Such conduct is prohibited, whether it takes place in takes in person or in written format, or by another means including using electronic devices such as cell phones, computers, etc.

 The District will promptly and reasonably investigate allegations of harassment.
-The Principal of each building and/or his/her designee will be responsible for handling all complaints by students alleging harassment.
-Administrators will notify parents and/or guardians promptly when a pre-investigation or investigation will occur.
+The Principal of each building and/or his/her designee will be responsible for handling all complaints by students alleging harassment. administrators will notify parents and/or guardians promptly when a pre-investigation or investigation will occur.